ggiande/IRSystem-Python-Flask/README.md

 After running the application, you should see the following:
 ![Kivy Application Launched](https://i.imgur.com/yS8FWOO.png)

+- For more regex information, visit: https://www.dataquest.io/wp-content/uploads/2019/03/python-regular-expressions-cheat-sheet.pdf

 ## Future Optimizations
-- [X] Render different screens based on logic of input and retrieval
-- [ ] Implement a more advanced word_search for substrings using dijkstra's algorithm, substrings
+- [ ] A more advanced word_search for substrings using dijkstra's algorithm, substrings
+- [ ] Refactor Result object to ResultEncoder using JSON library
-- [ ] Implement self snippets functionality of viewing words near the found self
+- [ ] Revisit unit tests
-- [ ] Implement a back button
+- [ ] Implement for list comprehensions
-- [X] Fix bug of overlapping files